Thinkmill/monorepo-starter/README.md

 There is als a readme in each folder, to help explain why we have placed this folder there.

+## Working in a monorepo

+We have a [working in monorepos](https://github.com/Thinkmill/monorepo/blob/master/working-in-a-monorepo.md) section in our style guide with advice on how to work with this monorepo.

 ## What is included in this starter

 ### Packages set up